Bearded-Hen/Android-Bootstrap/README.md

 ### Library Project

-Alternatively you can use Android Bootstrap as a library project by downloading the source.
+Alternatively you can use Android Bootstrap as a library project by downloading the source and linking to it in Eclipse.

+### Four more steps

 1. Copy [__fontawesome-webfont.ttf__](https://github.com/Bearded-Hen/Android-Bootstrap/raw/master/fontawesome-webfont.ttf) into the __assets folder__ of your project, as otherwise  __FontAwesome won't work__.